 Go through the checklist on a regular basis and document the date and time each time you do so.
 No matter where problems may arise, either in common areas or tenant units, you should encourage tenants and employees to report any security or safety issues immediately.
 Keeping your own written record of all reports and when and how the problems were resolved.

-In addition to regular maintenance and check-ups on the property, landlords should clearly assign responsibilities for repair and maintenance in the lease or rental agreement.
+In addition, landlords should also clearly assign responsibilities for repair and maintenance in the lease or rental agreement.
 While major duties such as the safety of common areas cannot be passed off, a clear description of procedures to follow in the event that repairs are necessary can be helpful in avoiding lawsuits.

-Whether you're an injured tenant or a landlord defending against a case where your tenant was injured on rental property, it's a good idea to seek the advice of a lawyer before entering into a lawsuit.
-Contact a local landlord-tenant lawyer who can explain your state's landlord tenant laws and represent you in court, if necessary.
+Whether you're an injured tenant or a landlord defending against a case where your tenant was injured on a rental property, it's a good idea to seek the advice of a lawyer before entering into a lawsuit.
+Contact a local landlord-tenant lawyer who can explain your state's landlord-tenant laws and represent you in court, if necessary.